railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

 The  *Home Action*  is the menu item that is automatically opened when you first sign on, and is also reached when you click the  *Home*  link in the top right toolbar of the web client.
 There you can choose any page that you'd reach through any menu – one of the dashboards could be most useful.
 The  *Menu Action*  is the one you reach through the  *Main Menu*  button in the web client (the  *Menu*  button in the GTK client).
 You can choose the main menu and the dashboards there.

-.. tip::   **Attention**  *Actions on the administrator's menu*
+.. tip:: Actions on the administrator's menu

 	It's very easy to change the welcome page and the menu of the different users.
 	However, you shouldn't change the main administrator's menu because you could make certain menus completely inaccessible by mistake.

 Assigning default values to fields
 -----------------------------------